 If you want a contemporary Filipino fine dining experience, then Toyo Eatery is the place to go.
-Helmed by Chef Jordy Navarra, they’re currently at number 43 on this list of Asia’s 50 best restaurants.
+Helmed by Chef Jordy Navarra, they once ranked at number 43 on the list of Asia’s 50 best restaurants.
 Chef Navarra draws inspiration from the local culture and heritage to create contemporary, often playful interpretations of Filipino cuisine.
 For me, it’s the best Filipino restaurant in Manila right now.
 Check out my post on Toyo Eatery for more pictures and information.

 Tasting Menu Price: Starts at PHP 1,000 / Grab fare from Poblacion: Around PHP 201 each way (Destination: Toyo Eatery – Makati)

 5. Seaside Market on Macapagal Boulevard

 If you like fresh seafood, then you’ll enjoy the Seaside Market along Macapagal Boulevard.
 A fish market to table concept, you’ll buy your seafood from the wet market then have it cooked by one of the many restaurants in the complex.
 Seafood doesn’t get any fresher than this.

 The seaside market is close to notable areas like Intramuros, the National Museum, and Mall of Asia, so you may want to pair a meal here with a trip to one of those places.
 Check out my post on the Seaside Market Dampa in Manila for more pictures and information.